ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5B Complimentary Registration Fee Policy.md

 ### **Purpose**

-To outline the circumstances under which ESIP would provide for complimentary registrations for ESIP Summer and ESIP Winter Meetings.
+To outline the circumstances under which ESIP would provide for complimentary registrations for ESIP July and ESIP January Meetings.

 ### **Policy**